Zhighway777/awesome-tpu-tutorial/README.md

 ### 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.- see the [LICENSE](LICENSE) file for details.

 ### 👥 Community